znuny/manual/source/admin/queues/index.rst

 .. important::

-    If you make changes to the name of a queue be sure to check the following areas for hardcoded refereces to the old quueue names.
+    If you make changes to the name of a queue, be sure to check the following areas for hardcoded references to the old queue names.

     - ACLs
     - Postmaster Filters